clojure-grimoire/grimoire/resources/1.6.0/clojure.core/throw/docstring.md

-The expr is evaluated and thrown, therefore it shouldyield an instance of some derivee of Throwable.
+The expr is evaluated and thrown, therefore it should yield an instance of some derivee of Throwable.